DanThrane/fie.dog/jpm/presentation.md

 ]

 ???

+Keywords:

+ - Config on top of module
+ - Extract config bits out
+ - Profiles and modules
+ - Ports and parameters

 On top of the module system, we have created a configuration system.
 The configuration system can configure the most common constructs that might